JeremyCSUMB/canvasCourseExtractor/README.md

 # Canvas Course Extractor (CCE)

-Canvas Course Extractor (CCE) is a Python-based command-line tool designed to extract and preprocess course data from Canvas Learning Management System.
-It's particularly useful for educators and researchers who want to analyze course content or prepare data for machine learning models, including GPT Builder.
+Canvas Course Extractor (CCE) is a powerful Python-based command-line tool designed to extract and preprocess course data from the Canvas Learning Management System.
+It's an invaluable resource for educators, researchers, and data scientists who want to analyze course content or prepare data for machine learning models, including GPT Builder.

 ## Features

-- Extract detailed information about assignments and modules from Canvas courses
+- Extract comprehensive information about assignments and modules from Canvas courses
 - Preprocess extracted data into formats suitable for:
   - Language Model (LLM) fine-tuning
   - GPT Builder projects
-- Command-line interface for easy use
+- User-friendly command-line interface
-- Modular structure for easy maintenance and contribution
+- Modular structure for easy maintenance and extensibility

+## Prerequisites

+- Python 3.7+
+- A Canvas LMS account with API access

 ## Installation